Election 2020: Labour Party launches re-election campaign in Auckland Town Hall

 The Labour Party is launching its re-election today at the Auckland Town Hall.

-More than 1000 supporters are expected at the launch, where Prime Minister and party leader Jacinda Ardern will deliver a speech and unveil its policies.
+More than 1000 supporters are at the launch, where Prime Minister and party leader Jacinda Ardern unveiled policies that included at $300 million jobs fund.

+It is a full house of Labour Party faithful, including former Prime Minister Helen Clark.

+After a welcome from mana whenua Ngati Whatua Orakei, a visual and poetry display set the scene.

 It was at this same venue that Ardern launched what would go on to be Labour's election three years ago, shortly after taking over the reigns from Andrew Little.